abew16/TF/README.md

 ###Procedures:
-Initially, I use a bar and pie chart to show the amounts of the sample per education level.
+To begin, I use a bar and pie chart to show the amounts in the sample per education level.
 From there I will use t-tests from Scipy to evaluate if we should accept that a certain education level will give you a 50% chance of having an income above 50K.
 I used a random sample of 1000 people from the data set.

 ###Findings:
+The majority of the sample were high school graduates and graduates with some college education.
+The smallest groups were those with doctorates and professional degrees.

 ![education charts](https://cloud.githubusercontent.com/assets/25283369/23106278/a8484f6e-f69f-11e6-9cc4-9985468b0b82.png)

+There is a clear difference in the income levels of each education group.
+The trend below shows that those with more years of schooling have better chance of having a higher income.

 ![Percentage of Sample >50K Income](https://cloud.githubusercontent.com/assets/25283369/23105880/884b7ff6-f69a-11e6-8bcc-b6b8369ffbee.PNG)